Science at UM [S04-ep20]: Conquering the Waves

 When the Sea Rises, LUM 17.

-In the second part of the program, we continue our studies at the science faculty, heading to Triolet to attend an optics practical with Thierry Guillet and Steeve Cronenberg, Professors UM.
-For the occasion, we follow two third-year fundamental physics students.
-Today's goal: to print a hologram on a glass plate.
+In the second half of the program, we continue our tour of the College of Sciences, heading to Triolet to observe an optics lab session with Thierry Guillet and Steeve Cronenberg, Professors the University of Marseille.
+For this session, we’re joining two third-year students majoring in fundamental physics.
+Today’s goal: to imprint a hologram onto a glass plate.

 Co-production: Divergence FM / University of Montpellier